 Remember the advice to think about blackstrap molasses as a multivitamin.
 That’s the easiest way to use blackstrap molasses for hair.
 You can simply consume 1 or 2 tbsp of it (get the unsulphured variety; it has more nutrients than sulphured).

-If the taste repulses you, don’t slurp it straight.
+If you don’t care for the taste, don’t slurp it straight.
 Mix it in water.
 Or add it to your morning smoothie or green drink.
 If you’re going to add it in a blended mix, add stevia to neutralize the bitter taste.

 If you’re really willing to go the extra mile, do this with blackstrap molasses for hair growth: use it as a shampoo.
-This method isn’t for everyone.
+This method isn’t for everyone as it can become a sticky mess.

 Blackstrap molasses isn’t just for hair.
 Here are some of the possible health benefits of this nutrient-rich syrup.